 In addition to photometric positions on CMDs, variability information could also be important to break the degeneracy.
-In practice, CVs are expected to show strong variability in the UV and optical bands (e.g., Warner 2003; Rivera Sandoval et al. 2018; Lugger et al. 2017), and ABs may show variation due to eclipses, ellipsoidal variability, and/or starspots (Albrow et al. 2001; Lugger et al. 2023).
-MSP companions may also show variability produced by ellipsoidal variations, or by varying visibility of a heated face of the companion (Callanan et al. 1995; Orosz & van Kerkwijk 2003).
-Since the D22 catalogue contains epoch photometry, an effective way of checking for variability is to search for excesses in root mean square (RMS; denoted by $\sigma$ with a subscript indicative of the filter name) magnitude, over the bulk of non-variables at a given magnitude.
-In Figure 8, we plot RMS magnitude vs. magnitude for four HST filters, where strong variables tend to lie above the bulk of points in the plot.
+In practice, CVs are expected to show strong variability in the UV and optical bands (e.g. Warner 2003; Lugger et al. 2017; Rivera Sandoval et al. 2018), and ABs may show variation due to eclipses, ellipsoidal variability, and/or star-spots (Albrow et al. 2001; Lugger et al. 2023).
+MSP companions may also show variability produced by ellipsoidal variations, or by varying visibility of a heated face of the companion (Callanan, van Paradijs & Rengelink 1995; Orosz & van Kerkwijk 2003).
+Since the D22 catalogue contains epoch photometry, an effective way of checking for variability is to search for excesses in root mean square (RMS; denoted by σ with a subscript indicative of the filter name) magnitude, over the bulk of non-variables at a given magnitude.
+In Fig. 8, we plot RMS magnitude versus. magnitude for four HST filters, where strong variables tend to lie above the bulk of points in the plot.